Cerberussian/cross-region-service-stop/README.md

 * Restructured lambda and now its more decoupled.
 This also allows you now to easily disable services you dont want to terminate / stop by commenting out relevant function call in main

 * Added permissions needed for lambda to run.
 Lambda got extensive list permissions but limited write permissions

+* Changed name of repo from ec2-cross-region-instance-stop to cross-region-service-stop